rubensauchelli/platform-template/documentation/security-guide.md

 ### HTTPS Enforcement

 All API communications are secured using HTTPS with TLS 1.2+.
-This is enforced by our hosting provider (Vercel) and configured in the application.
+This is enforced by the hosting provider and configured in the application.

 ### Security Headers

-The application includes the following security headers for all responses, configured in the vercel.json file:
+The application includes security headers for all responses:

 ```json
 {